csse-uoft/SNM-I/doc/src/content/docs/guides/deployment.md

 ```
 1. Navigate to "SNM-I Repo Setting" -> "Security" -> "Secrets and variables" -> "Actions" -> ["Secrets"](https://github.com/csse-uoft/SNM-I/settings/secrets/actions).
 1. Click "New repository secret"
-1. Set the name to `RELEASE_SSH_PRIVATE_KEY` and copy the whole private key to the secret field.
+1. Set the name to `BETA_SSH_PRIVATE_KEY` and copy the whole private key to the secret field.

+## Reverse Proxy Server Setup

 ### Set up ssh port forwarding on **Reverse Proxy Server**
 > The following command should be executed on the reverse proxy server.